Alt text

 Below you can find a brief list of my publications and work in progress.
 You can find more detailed information on my research projects here and read about my professional and teaching activities here.
-You can also find my up-to-date CV (March 2023) here, and visit my Utrecht University home page or Google Scholar profile.
+You can also find my up-to-date CV (Nov 2025) here, and visit my Google Scholar profile.

 Finally, please feel free to contact me at: a.macanovic [at] uu [dot] nl